linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 However,  just using current-year earnings as the denominator in a price-earnings ratio does not always work well because annual earnings are notoriously volatile.
 In particular,  when a recession hits and earnings fall,  firms often like to take big "earnings baths" by taking all sorts of asset write downs.
 Firms tend to prefer to take such a big earnings bath once in a while rather than having more frequent moderately low earnings.
 The consequence of this is that annual aggregate earnings fall much more in recessions than the fundamental value of stocks.
 They often fall so much that the price/earnings ratio with current-year earnings goes $u p$ when the economy hits a recession,  even though stock prices fall substantially.

 As Figure 3.10 shows,  this happened during the Great Recession in 2008/09 and,  to a lesser extent in the recession in 2001.
 The figure also shows the repurchase-adjusted $\log P / D$ ratio for comparison.
 Earnings fell so much that the log price-to-earnings ratio actually went up very sharply in 2008/09,  despite the huge drop in stock prices that took place back then!
 This very different from how the $\log P / D$ ratio behaved.
-This upward spike completely destroyed the ability of the $P / E$ ratio to serve as a cyclical valuation measure around this time.
+This upward spike completely destroyed the ability of the $P / E$ ratio to serve as a [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] valuation measure around this time.

 ![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-102.jpg?height=915&width=1199&top_left_y=296&top_left_x=428)